 Regardless of the reason for eviction, a landlord must follow specific processes in the statute before evicting the tenant.
 An eviction Complaint must be filed with the district court under Minn.
 Stat. § 504B.321.
 A hearing should be scheduled within 7-14 days, but there is an expedited procedure if the tenant is engaged in illegal behavior that is endangering people.

-What are eviction hearings like?
+What are eviction hearings like in Minnesota?

 The admit-deny hearing is typically before a district court judge, although there are slightly different procedures in Hennepin County and Ramsey County with housing referees.
 If the tenant was served and does not appear, the judge issues an eviction order and Writ of Recovery.